Overview

 Treat the Kidneys

 Since both methylmalonic acid [Allen1993 🕮 ] and homocysteine [Hooshmand2010 🕮 ] are elevated when there is renal failure, and elevated levels of each are associated with cognitive decline [Tangney2009 🕮 ], renal disease should be addressed.
-While conventional medicine has little to offer other than dialysis, there are certain herbs that have been reported which benefit kidney function, and should be considered.
+While conventional medicine has little to offer besides dialysis, certain herbs have been reported to benefit kidney function and should be considered.

 Treat the Gut

 This is one of the interventions used by [Bredesen2014 🕮 ].
-It has been said "all disease begins in the gut."
-While this may seem to be hyperbole, it is well known that problems such as dysbiosis can aggravate both autoimmune diseases that may attack the nervous system, promote systemic inflammation that negatively impacts neuroplasticity, and also produce neurotoxins that can adversely affect brain function.
-H. pylori, Food Allergy, Stool Analysis, Intestinal Permeability, and Organic Acid Testing may be appropriate; Treatments may include probiotics, prebiotics, natural and pharmaceutical antimicrobials, and healing nutrients.
+It has been said, "All disease begins in the gut."
+While this may seem to be hyperbole, it is well known that problems such as dysbiosis can aggravate autoimmune diseases that may attack the nervous system, promote systemic inflammation that negatively impacts neuroplasticity, and produce neurotoxins that can adversely affect brain function.
+H. pylori, Food Allergy, Stool Analysis, Intestinal Permeability, and Organic Acid Testing may be appropriate.
+Treatments may include probiotics, prebiotics, natural and pharmaceutical antimicrobials, and healing nutrients.
 Dr. Weyrich highly recommends testing before planning an intervention in the digestive system.

 Optimize Sleep

 This is one of the interventions used by [Bredesen2014 🕮 ].
-Good sleep (8 hours of sound sleep) is necessary for minimizing inflammation and optimizing repair of all parts of the body, including the brain.
+Good sleep (8 hours of sound sleep) is necessary for minimizing inflammation and optimizing the repair of all body parts, including the brain.
 Supplements such as melatonin or tryptophan may be helpful (ask your doctor about appropriate dosing).
-In addition to benefiting sleep, melatonin has been reported be protective in neurodegenerative diseases such as Alzheimer disease, Parkinson disease, Huntington's disease and Amyotrophic Lateral Sclerosis [Polimeni2014 🕮 ].
-Many sleeping pills disrupt sleep architecture, and are therefore counter-productive.
+In addition to benefiting sleep, melatonin is protective in neurodegenerative diseases such as Alzheimer's disease, Parkinson's disease, and Huntington's disease and Amyotrophic Lateral Sclerosis [Polimeni2014 🕮 ].
+Many sleeping pills disrupt sleep architecture and are, therefore, counter-productive.

 Treat Sleep Apnea.
-This is one of the interventions used by [Bredesen2014 🕮 ].
-An extension to the idea of optimizing sleep is the diagnosis and treatment of sleep apnea.
-Not only can sleep apnea disrupt sleep, but it can also lead to anoxia (loss of oxygen to the brain), which both can be damaging and also can inhibit repair.
+Addressing sleep apnea is one of the interventions used by [Bredesen2014 🕮 ].
+Diagnosing and treating sleep apnea is an extension of optimizing sleep.
+Not only can sleep apnea disrupt sleep, but it can also lead to anoxia (loss of oxygen to the brain), which can both be damaging and inhibit repair.
 If you snore or stop breathing at night, ask your doctor for a referral for a sleep study.

 Environmental Medicine